-When it comes to a longterm relationship and commitment, Juno and the Descendant are more important, although Venus and Mars will still rule as far as attraction.
+When it comes to a longterm relationship and commitment, Juno and the Descendant are more important.
+I recommend looking at Juno aspects if you’re not seeing a lot of info from the Juno astrology signs alone.
+Venus and Mars will still rule as far as attraction.

 Lilith comes into play when you look at desire and sexual astrology, and is also important in terms of attraction.
 Many astrologers feel that Lilith shouldn’t be considered, but after realizing that it has such a profound effect on my life and the lives of my family and friends, I always include it in astrological compatibility reports.

 What is a synastry chart?